Broad commercial expertise and extensive industry experience.

-Executive Chairman
+Chairman

 Committees: Risk; Nomination; New Business; Climate Change and Sustainability

 Loucas Pouroulis is the Executive Chairman of the Group, with the responsibility of developing strategy and identifying new opportunities for the Group.
 He began his career in Cyprus in 1962, and his initial postgraduate training took place in Germany, Sweden and Cyprus.
-Loucas is trained as a mining and metallurgical engineer and has more than 50 years’ experience in mining exploration, project management, financing and production in open-pit and underground mining operations, including PGM and gold mines.
+Loucas is trained as a mining and metallurgical engineer and has more than 60 years' experience in mining exploration, project management, financing and production in open pit and underground mining operations, including PGM and gold mines.
 He immigrated to South Africa in 1964 and then joined Anglo American, where he rose rapidly through the management ranks and received extensive training and experience.
 In 1971, Loucas began to pursue his own mining interests, initially focusing on gold mining opportunities that were considered uneconomical by the majors.
 By the 1990s, he had established Petra Diamonds and, since 2000, has established Eland Platinum, Tharisa, Kameni, Keaton Energy, Salene Chrome and the Karo Mining Group.

 Chief Executive Officer